 Getting potential guests to notice you

-According to these five statistics, most people make their travel plans on the Internet, and a large part of their research involves reading a lot of online reviews.
+According to these seven statistics, most people make their travel plans on the Internet, and a large part of their research involves reading a lot of online reviews.
 Therefore, if your hotel has a weak online presence, with few to no reviews, then potential guests will overlook you in favor of hotels with more reviews.
 Some ways to get more reviews include claiming your profile on review sites, routinely asking for reviews, and making it as easy as possible for your guests to leave reviews.

 Gaining consumers’ trust

 These statistics reveal that reviews are an important form of social proof.
 People feel they can trust you if you garner high star ratings and offer courteous responses to guest reviews, as doing so demonstrates that you care about giving your customers the best possible experience.
 These things also highlight your hotel’s transparency and authenticity.

 8. When deciding between two similar properties, 79% of consumers are more likely to reserve a room at the hotel with a higher rating.
 (TripAdvisor)

 9. Customers will value guest ratings over a hotel’s brand 72% of the time.
 (Expedia)

 10. Over 40% of travelers will leave a review if they have a positive experience at a hotel.
 (ReviewTrackers)

 12. Travelers read an average of 9 reviews before deciding to book a hotel.
 (TripAdvisor)

 13. 91% of travelers want property owners to respond to negative reviews.
 (Expedia)